Monday through Friday (except holidays)

 For more information about U.S. Passports please visit

 Frequently Asked QuestionsWhere can I apply for a passport?

 We are located in Suite 320, 2380 Washington Blvd, Ogden, UT 84401.

-We will process your application and forward the package to the U.S. Department of State Passport Agency in San Francisco, CA, which is the department that issues the passport.
+We will process your application and forward the package to the U.S. Department of State Passport Agency in Irving, TX, which is the department that issues the passport.

 What do I need to bring?